Second annual Xianghu Dialogue of WTA to plot ongoing roadmap for industry

 “The WTA membership covers the whole travel and industrial chain”, says Mr Liu.
 “We are proud that our mission, message and vision resonate with several companies and organisations throughout the world as evidenced by the rapid growth in the number and geographical diversity of our members in only a short time.”

-As of March 2019, WTA’s membership roster has grown to 182 from 38 countries and regions, a sizable increase from 89 members at the time of its establishment in 2017.
-Several of their members are influential and respected companies and organizations, including Australian Federation of Travel Agents, Beijing Tourism Group, Changi Airport, China National Travel Service Group, Club Med, TUI, US Travel Association, just to name a few.
+As of March 2019, WTA’s membership roster has grown to 182 from 38 countries and regions, a sizeable increase from 89 members at the time of its establishment in 2017.
+Several of their members are influential and respected companies and organisations, including Australian Federation of Travel Agents, Beijing Tourism Group, Changi Airport, China National Travel Service Group, Club Med, TUI, US Travel Association, just to name a few.